anoldfriend0718/MyWIKIS/palabos/notes of user guides.md

 - streaming: hard code, only depend on the discrete velocities
 - collide: customized, local operator, realized in a generic way
 - attributing dynamics objects: when constructing a new block-lattice,a shared dynamics object is assigned to each cell.
-After this, we may need to redefine an independenc dynamics object for some/all cells
+After this, we may need to redefine an independency dynamics object for some/all cells
 - inheritance diagram:

 ![](images/progamming_guide_2020-10-12-22-20-52.png)